csplib/csplib/Readme.txt

 as binary or human readable, please submit a bug report!

 You can describe a file 'file.txt' in a file 'file.txt.metadata'.
-This file should contain the folowing then a new line:
+This file should contain the following then a new line:

 Title: This describes the data file